aimms/how-to/Articles/298/298-use-flickr-api.rst

 Flickr is an image and video hosting social network with a database of millions of photos.
 Our mission will be to extract the photos from `this Flickr gallery <https://www.flickr.com/photos/flickr/galleries/72157647277042064/>`_.

-.. todo:: It is ok to use this gallery, but can you add a section at the end, to show how to obtain other galleries?
-          Alternatively,
-          I haven't checked the app, but perhaps you can build in the app the option to view other galleries based on some key words? and boast about this in the section at the end on download project.

 To do so, we'll need the `AIMMS http client library <https://documentation.aimms.com/httpclient/library.html#adding-the-http-client-library-to-your-model>`_.

 Searching the documentation